rwblokzijl/Msc-thesis-EuroToken/thesis.md

 system.
 While 10 years after the publication of its white paper the crypto-currency is extremely popular as an investment vehicle, any significant payment volumes have yet to be demonstrated.
 With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not ready to be a direct consumer facing payment method.

 Other solutions to the tight coupling problem have been successful on national levels.
 In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
 In Norway a similar product called Vipps exists that integrates all Norwegian banks.
-And similar systems exist in many European countries [@EMPSA:online].
+And similar systems exist in many European countries [@EMPSA].
 These are all payment initiatives that effectively create an abstraction layer over the individual banks, leaving them transparent to the user.
 While this does create a single payment interface across a whole nation, the lack of international